Australian rules football in the United States: Australia withdraws support & second schoolboys tour: 1913–1914

 In 1913, the Americans once again toured with a new group, and had planned a series of around 40 matches, however with funding for only 12 in the touring party, there was not enough of them to field a full team of 22.
 This time they visited Western Australia, South Australia, Victoria and Tasmania.
 The Young Australia League once again hosted the American side, however the WAFL, facing backlash from the AFC, began to distance itself from the venture and withdrew financial commitment to the tour.
 Though media interest for the tour was scant, they did play matches against local sides, including one in Broken Hill, and at Norwood Oval in Adelaide.
 In November, 1913, they arrived in Melbourne on the Loongana.
 When asked of how the game in America was faring, the group cited the biggest challenges to its survival being access to fields and funding.

 The YAL and Columbia Club began to organise a third tour for 1915 with plans for reciprocal tours every 3 years.

-In response to the American's 1912 request, a proposal was debated in 1914 by the Australasian Football Council to send a team the US, however a decision was deferred until after the war.
+In response to the Americans' 1912 request, a proposal was debated in 1914 by the Australasian Football Council to send a team the U.S., however a decision was deferred until after the war.
 The council never approved the motion.

-The Young Australia League, did send 32 boys to tour the US and Canada in 1915, playing football matches.
+The Young Australia League, did send 32 boys to tour the U.S. and Canada in 1915, playing football matches.

 World War I and third schoolboys tour: 1914–1919

-Following news of his father's death Cullen Ward returned to Sydney via the US during the war.
+Following news of his father's death Cullen Ward returned to Sydney via the U.S. during the war.
 O'Dea disappeared completely from the public eye in 1917.

 In 1915 Harry Bromley visited America in 1915 to promote the idea of a "national football" code, a hybrid version of Australian football played on American gridiron fields which allowed throwing of the ball.
-He wished to capitalise on the growing popularity of Gaelic football, Australian football and American football in the States and gained the support of Irish American Athletic Club member James Sullivan to help promote it.
+He wished to capitalize on the growing popularity of Gaelic football, Australian football and American football in the States and gained the support of Irish American Athletic Club member James Sullivan to help promote it.
 However America's entry to the war put an end to the plans.

-A third schoolboys tour to Australia was organised in 1919 following the war and managed by E.D Grace, with many of the original team members now of high school age.
-However except when in Western Australia, Australian Football was now rarely part of the visitors programme.
-In Western Australia, however they defeated a team from the new Northam Senior High School by 3 points, also played a match at Beverley who won by one point and one in Katanning.
+A third schoolboys tour to Australia was organized in 1919 following the war and managed by E.D Grace, with many of the original team members now of high school age.
+However except when in Western Australia, Australian Football was now rarely part of the visitors program.
+In Western Australia, however they defeated a team from the new Northam Senior High School by 3 points, also played a game at Beverley who won by one point and one in Katanning.